ph-nathan/tp/docs/team/andrechuakj.md

 ### Project: CCACommander Ultra Promax Xtra 9000PLUS

-CCACommander Ultra Promax Xtra 9000PLUS is the one stop app for CCA Heads to manage CCA members and events, optimised for CCA Heads who prefer to use command line interface.
+CCACommander Ultra Promax Xtra 9000PLUS is the one-stop app for CCA Heads to manage CCA members and events, optimised for CCA Heads who prefer to use command line interface.

 Given below are my contributions to the project.